 While there is ongoing community transmission of COVID-19, everyone on campus and entering any buildings must wear face coverings.
 Face coverings are generally made of cloth, are reusable and are not a part of healthcare personal protective equipment (PPE).

-Students are required to provide their own facial coverings and wear them on campus at all times except in private offices, in family pods in the residence halls, while exercising 6 feet away from another person, or while eating and 6 feet away from another person.
+Students are required to provide their own facial coverings and wear them on campus at all times except in private residence hall rooms, while exercising 6 feet away from another person, or while eating and 6 feet away from another person.
 There may be additional instructional or curricular exclusions to this policy that will be communicated to students.
 Physical distancing (6-feet) is required even while wearing a facial covering.

 Cloth face coverings should not be worn by anyone who had trouble breathing or is unconscious, an individual with a note from their physician excusing them from wearing face coverings, and anyone who is incapacitated or otherwise unable to remove the cover without assistance.